 Students at The Anderson School have a variety of social and emotional needs.
 Positive staff and peer relationships are important for each student.
 The faculty facilitates positive interactions throughout our school community.
 Students are encouraged to identify trusted adults in the building that they can turn to when they need to process stress or anxiety.
-Staff are trained in trauma-informed practices, QBS de-escalation practices and Restorative Practices to assist students in developing coping skills for dealing with school work and social interactions.
-Perhaps most important is the confidence each student gains as they realize they can internalize self-control in a way that promotes success rather than failure.
+Staff are trained in trauma informed practices, Safety Care de-escalation practices and Restorative Practices to assist students in developing coping skills for dealing with schoolwork and social interactions.
+Perhaps most important is the confidence each student gains as they realize they can internalize selfcontrol in a way that promotes success rather than failure.

 Trauma Informed School

 The Anderson School understands that it needs to be prepared to recognize and respond to those who have been impacted by traumatic stress.
 The staff are trained to create an environment with clear expectations for everyone, open communication, and sensitivity to the feelings and emotions of others.
 The goal is to provide tools to cope with stressful situations and create an underlying culture of respect and support.

 Social and Emotional Learning

 Almost daily, full time Anderson students meet with their case manager to reflect on their ABLE data, have restorative sessions, and learn social skills with other students.
 Research-based practices are utilized to instruct students on positive self- regulation skills and relationship building.

 Individual or Group Counseling